orsonteodoro/oiledmachine-overlay/README.md

 ==<id>==ASan runtime does not come first in initial library list; you should either link runtime to your application or manually preload it with LD_PRELOAD.
 ```

-Try doing a `source /etc/profile` or a restart to fix the issue.
+Try doing a `source /etc/profile` to fix the issue temporarily.

-Try emerging curl from this overlay with the fix or use the distro curl instead.
+Try emerging curl from this overlay with the fix or use the distro curl instead
+for the permanent fix.

 ##### Run failure #2